ansible-community/antsibull-nox/docs/reference.md

 * `typing`: runs `mypy`.

 !!! note
-    CI is currently detected by checking for the `GITHUB_ACTIONS` environment variable.
+    CI is currently detected by checking for the `CI` environment variable.
-    This might change in the future to support other CI systems.
-    If your CI system is not supported, you can simply set `GITHUB_ACTIONS` to an arbitrary value before running `nox` in CI.
+    If your CI system is not supported, you can simply set `CI=true` before running `nox` in CI.

 These sessions can be added with `antsibull_nox.add_lint_sessions()`.